AuroraRyunix/Nutanix-Hogent/README.md

 - Use any other HDDs for data (D)
 - DO NOT CLICK NEXT (I know you want to.
 The urge is strong.
 Resist.
 Be better.)
 - Double check everything.
 Assign two IP addresses accessible on VLAN0 (untagged): one for the CVM and one for AHV.
-- I always use 10.10.0.1/24.
-CIDR notation.
-Look it up if you're not familiar.
-Google is your friend.
-Use it.
+- I stick with 10.10.0.1/24.
+It’s called CIDR notation.
+Look it up.
+That’s what search engines are for.
 - So I set AHV to 10.10.0.4, and CVM to 10.10.0.5.
 PC will later be set to 10.10.0.8.
 Simple, right?
 Right.
 - STILL DO NOT CLICK NEXT
-- Have your config double checked by the responsible person (the supervisor, not to be confused with hypervisor).
+- Get your config reviewed by the person who’s actually in charge.
+Not the hypervisor—that joke stopped being funny after VMware 5.5.
 Get it approved.
-Cover your bases.
-Documentation saves lives.
-Or at least jobs.
+Cover yourself.
+Paperwork won’t save the world, but it’ll save your job.
-- Hit install, and go take a one hour break.
-Yeah, that's how long it takes.
-Maybe even more.
-Go touch grass or something.
-Read a book.
-Question your life choices.
+- Hit install and walk away.
+An hour, maybe longer.
+Go admire some grass.
+Read something that isn’t a log file.
+Contemplate how your life led to watching progress bars for a living.

 ![Alt text](assets/hinstall.png)